TLDR

 Why Ergonomic?

-After using a regular keyboard for my entire life, I wanted to try something different, and that’s when the QK Alice Duo came in.
+After using a standard keyboard for my entire life, I wanted to try something different, and that’s when the QK Alice Duo came in.
 It’s a new keyboard made by Qwertykeys and what caught my attention is that the keyboard is split in two.

 Having the keyboard split into two made me realize how horrible type touching with my right hand is.
-I realize that my right hand is mainly typing with the index finger and now that I’m using this keyboard, I’m training it to be better.
+I realize that my right hand is mainly typing with the index finger and now that I’m using this keyboard, I’m training it to use my middle and ring finger more.

-My WPM on a regular keyboard layout is about 140wpm, and it dropped to as low as 90wpm with the Alice layout.
+My WPM on a standard keyboard layout is about 140wpm, and it dropped to as low as 90wpm with the Alice layout.
 I think I’ll use the QK Alice Duo to practice typing, and switch to a regular keyboard for work/main use.

 What The Box